haydenhigg/Callidus/README.md

 Check [my website](http://www.thehiggy.com/static/callidus.html) to see a more intensive overview of the math and theory behind the algorithms.

+You can also get the Javascript version of this package on [NPM](https://npmjs.com/package/callidusjs).

 ## Notes:

 The object that you require has the objects `Regress`, `Classify`, `Cluster`, and `Tools`.